 Dystocia can also be strongly influenced by breed type.

 There is nothing farmers can do about sire type now, but Dwayne said identifying and selecting replacements from maternal breeds will help to increase flock productivity and at the same time reduce the incidence of dystocia.

 It is not surprising that 80% of dystocia occurrs at birth.
 A further 14% occurrs within the first 24 hours of life and a 5% within the first three days of life.
 Dwayne explained that the latter cases were related to lambs being injured during lambing and ailments such as broken ribs.

 The cause of death was not identified by post-mortem for 19% of lamb deaths, while hypothermia and starvation accounted for 14% of mortality.
 Again, these are preventable with good management practices.

-There was also 5% of mortality related to accidents and this, according to Dwayne, is linked in many cases to insufficient facilities and lambs getting hurt.
+Accidents were responsible for 5% of mortality and this, according to Dwayne, is linked in many cases to insufficient facilities and lambs getting injured, lied on etc.

 Identifying the level of mortality and its cause is central to being able to put preventative plans in place.
 Dwayne said that 70% of farmers do not record mortality and hence they may not be aware of significant issues.
 He advised simple steps such as putting up a white board in a shed where mortality can be recorded easily, and this will instantly encourage higher levels of recording.
 It is only through knowing the cause of mortality that plans can be put in place to address it.